kmacdon/sportscraper/README.md

 The team function accepts a team and a league and returns the season stats for their entire history.
 Currently this does not work for NFL teams as I am still implementing that.
+Please report any issues or suggestions on the Issues tab